gemmellr/activemq-website/src/components/artemis-console/documentation/console.md

 #### Queue Tabs

-If the MBean selected is a *Queue* MBean then teh following tabs are displayed.
+If the MBean selected is a *Queue* MBean then the following tabs are displayed.

-> NOTE: Queue MBeans are found under the  *Address* Mbean it is bound to.
+> NOTE: Queue MBeans are found under the  *Address* MBean it is bound to.
 >

 #### Browse Messages